ScrappyMan25/Space_Raiders/README.md

 # Space_Raider
 Space Raider!
 My First PICO 8 Game!
-(My first game really?) \n This game took me 2 weeks of development and I learnt a lot from it.
-This was completed on the 31st of December '20 but even though I've done a lot since then - I'm still very proud of this!
+(My first game really?) \n

 ### Link to Game on Pico-8 Forum:
 [Space Raider!](https://www.lexaloffle.com/bbs/?tid=36628)